gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 # Federated tabs

-While it's typically recommended for a `@squide` application to maintain the boundary of a page within a single domain (e.g. module), there are situations where **enhancing** the **user experience** necessitates rendering a page with parts from **multiple domains**, or at the very least, simulating it 😊.
+While it's typically recommended for a Squide application to maintain the boundary of a page within a single domain (e.g. module), there are situations where **enhancing** the **user experience** necessitates rendering a page with parts from **multiple domains**, or at the very least, simulating it 😊.

 For this guide, we'll take as an example a page for which the parts that are owned by different domains are organized by tabs (federated tabs):